White Pages Directory Listings - V63.0

 - Facility-Based CLECs

-You will receive one primary listing for each main telephone number belonging to your end-users at no charge.
-A courtesy yellow page appearance in the Dex® Yellow Pages (Dex® is the trademark of the R. H. Donnelly Company) is included with each primary business listing.
-Premium and Privacy Listings (e.g., additional, foreign, cross-reference, non-published, etc.) will be provided at rates identified in applicable state specific Tariffs/Catalogs/Price Lists less the applicable wholesale discount.
+You will receive one Primary listing for each main telephone number belonging to your end-users at no charge.
+A courtesy yellow page appearance in The Real Yellow Pages® (is the trademark of Thryv, Inc.) is included with each primary business listing.
+NOTE: The courtesy appearance is included in The Real Yellow Pages® on-line directory and may be included in a printed directory at the discretion of Thryv, Inc. Premium and Privacy Listings (e.g., additional, foreign, cross-reference, non-published, etc.) will be provided at rates identified in applicable state specific Tariffs/Catalogs/Price Lists less the applicable wholesale discount.
 For Centrex Plus/Centron accounts, each end-user's Primary or Main station line receives one free Listing (Universal Service Order Codes (USOCs) = JUL, JUF, or LBS).
 The Directory Listing Section of the various state tariff documents provide detailed descriptions of the listing service.

 End-user listings will also be made available to directory publishers and other third parties based upon the terms identified in your written authorization for the use and dissemination of such listings.

 CenturyLink will take steps to ensure that your end-user listings information is non-discriminatory in appearance and is integrated into the appropriate white page directories.
-Dex establishes and maintains white page directories.
-Directory publication decisions (e.g. which communities to include in each directory or whether to interfile or sectionalize community listings) are the responsibility of Dex.
+Thryv, Inc. establishes and maintains white page directories.
+Directory publication decisions (e.g. how directories are scoped, which communities to include in each directory and whether to interfile or sectionalize listings) is the responsibility of Thryv, Inc. establishes.

-White Pages Directory Listings service is available throughout Legacy Qwest's 14-state local service territory.
+White Pages Directory Listings service is available throughout the CenturyLink QC.
 Occasionally, business rules may be slightly different for a state.
 Differences, where applicable, are identified in the state specific Tariffs/Catalogs/Price Lists and listings Training documents.

 Not all CenturyLink products include White Pages Directory Listings.
 For information regarding whether the product you ordered includes White Pages Directory Listings, refer to CenturyLink Wholesale Products and Services.
 If the product you ordered does not include White Pages Directory Listings, you may order them on a stand alone basis as described in this document as Facility-Based Directory Listings (FBDL).